yzh0ng/LLM-Empathy-Pattern/README.md

 # 🤖 AI Empathy Analysis: How LLMs Respond to Breakup Scenarios

 As AI becomes more integrated into everyday life, people are increasingly turning to large language models (LLMs) not only for information but also for emotional support.
-This shift raises an important question: **Can AI demonstrate empathy, and if so, how does it do it, and does it do it fairly?**
+This shift raises an important question: **Can AI demonstrate empathy?
+If so, how does it do it, and does it do it fairly?**

 We're interested in how different LLMs approach empathy in sensitive relationship scenarios, especially those involving **moral nuance** and **emotional complexity** like infidelity.